 - The tour lasts for a little more than an hour.
-It ends with free beer samples, or soda for those younger than 21.
+It ends with free beer samples and soda for those younger than 21.

 What You'll See

-As you might expect, Anheuser Busch does things in a big way even with its tours.
-Groups can be quite large and tours move pretty quickly.
+As you might expect, Anheuser-Busch does things in a big way even with its tours.
+Groups can be quite large, and tours move pretty quickly.
 There won't be time to stop and chat with the brewmaster about the quality of the hops.
 If you're looking for a smaller, more personalized brewery tour, try Schlafly Bottleworks, an independent craft beer maker in St. Louis.

-The AB Brewery is easy to get to, just off Interstate 55 south of downtown St. Louis.
+The A-B Brewery is easy to get to by car, just off Interstate 55 south of Downtown St. Louis.
 There is no Metrolink stop nearby, so taking the train is not a good option.
 MetroBuses do run to Soulard, but with plenty of free parking, the best option for many is to drive.

 Other Soulard Attractions

-The AB Brewery is located in Soulard, an historic neighborhood just south of downtown St. Louis.
-The neighborhood hosts a popular Mardi Gras celebration in February and an Oktoberfest party in October.
-The Soulard Farmers Market also draws crowds year round, so there's plenty to see and do after your brewery tour if you're visiting at those times.
+Soulard is a historic neighborhood that hosts a popular Mardi Gras celebration in February and an Oktoberfest party in October.
+The Soulard Farmers Market also draws crowds year-round, so there's plenty to see and do after your brewery tour if you're visiting at those times.

 Popular Soulard Restaurants